nacs-lab/yyc-data/designs/enclosure/README.md

     4. REF CLK inputs and signal outputs for the DDS boards.
 Output holes should not make contact with the connectors
     5. Mount holes for the L-brackets for the DDS boards
-    6. Auxiliary hole for powering the clock amplifier outside.
+    6. Auxiliary holes for powering the clock amplifier outside.
+    7. Holes for LED / thermal monitor
+    8. Auxiliary holes for WindFreak clock

 4. Bottom

     1. Mount holes for the FPGA board and the breakout boards.

+5. Left (DDS side)

+    1. 48V feed through hole

+    2. Mount hole for the power converter board, including the 12V to 5V converter module

 ## Drawing